Yruegas/Vicinatrix/README.md

 # Vicinatrix
     Summarizes conservation of synteny by extracting information from GFF files from a given set of genomes.
-Bash script.
     Works in Linux.

 ###   Sample command:   ###